-The older the runway is, the more damage there is to its upper most layer.
+The older the runway is, the more damage there is to its uppermost layer.
 The more gaps and cracks the runway has, the more bumps and vibrations you will feel.
-Runways are constructed from many layers of material with concrete or ashphalt being the upper most layer, depending on the runway design.
+Runways are constructed from many layers of material with concrete or asphalt being the uppermost layer, depending on the runway design.

 Why Do Crosswinds Make Airplanes Shake on Takeoff?

-Strong crosswinds will also required large and abrupt flight control movements from the pilot/s to keep the airplane from being pushed off the centerline of the runway as the ground friction on the tires are reducing as the plane becomes airbourne.
+Strong crosswinds will also require large and abrupt flight control movements from the pilot/s to keep the airplane from being pushed off the centerline of the runway as the ground friction on the tires is reduced as the plane becomes airborne.
 This can cause shaking and rolling of the aircraft.

 Try These Articles: